Rick Reynolds: Personal life

 Reynolds married his first wife attending college.
 He met his second wife, Lisa, in San Francisco, and married her in 1983.
 In 1989, Reynolds moved with his family from Hollywood to Petaluma, California, about which Reynolds said "none of my neighbors have written a screenplay."
-Their first son, Cooper, was born in 1988 or 1989.
+Their son, Cooper, was born in 1991, and Jack was born in 1993.
 They divorced in 2000.